Skip to content

 21. University of Toledo

-Toledo offers strong programs in engineering, pharmacy, and health sciences, with direct research opportunities for undergraduates.
+Toledo offers strong programs in engineering (especially civil and environmental), pharmacy (its College of Pharmacy and Pharmaceutical Sciences operates an accredited Doctor of Pharmacy program), and health sciences, with direct research opportunities for undergraduates.
+UToledo merged with the former Medical University of Ohio in 2006, giving it one of the fastest paths to healthcare careers through its 3+4 pharmacy and other accelerated programs.
 A 3.0 GPA puts you well within range, though STEM applicants will benefit from solid math and science preparation.
-The campus community balances affordability with access to internships across Ohio and Michigan.
+The campus community balances affordability with access to internships across Ohio and Michigan, and Toledo’s automatic academic scholarships reward B-average students with real tuition reductions.

 • Location: Toledo, OH